bird-house/birdhouse-deploy/birdhouse/components/README.rst

   git reset --hard YOUR_PR_BRANCH git push

+  # now that the remote "test" branch differs from the local "test" branch in the birdhouse-deploy repo,
+  # the autodeploy mechanism will detect that the remote branch has changed and attempt to update the local branch

   # follow logs, check for errors
   tail -f /var/log/PAVICS/autodeploy.log

   # do spot checks, run Jenkins on your deployment if needed

-* Test scenario 2, from your PR and later
+* Test scenario 2, from your PR to later changes

 .. code-block:: shell